On Efficient Approximate Queries over Machine Learning Models

 \squishend

 \eat{In summary, we make the following contributions: \squishlist \item Formalize the problem of answering approximate PT and RT queries as minimizing cost under the constraint of achieving a target CR with statistical guarantees (\S~\ref{sec:problems}). \item Develop algorithms that follow a class of strategies based on sample and probe. \item Show that our algorithms address the combinatorial nature of our problem with theoretical guarantees under some assumptions (\S~\ref{sec:approach} and \S~\ref{sec:algos}).
 Due to limited space, we only provide proof sketches.
-The complete details can be found in \cite{fullVersion}. \item Run extensive experiments on five real-world datasets examine our solutions in terms of CR, success probability guarantee, and response time, demonstrating that our solutions outperform existing baselines and that our assumptions allow us to attain higher performance (\S~\ref{sec:experiment}). \squishend } {\sl Complete details of proofs can be found in Appendix \ref{sec:appendix}. }
+The complete details can be found in \cite{fullVersion}. \item Run extensive experiments on five real-world datasets examine our solutions in terms of CR, success probability guarantee, and response time, demonstrating that our solutions outperform existing baselines and that our assumptions allow us to attain higher performance (\S~\ref{sec:experiment}). \squishend } {\sl Complete details of proofs \dujian{as well as additional experiments} can be found in the full version \cite{aquaprofull}. }